hth313/OS4/doc/shells.rst

 shell better.

-Both the keyboard replacement and display routines are optional and allows for overriding one of them, while using the default behavior of the other.
+Both the keyboard replacement and display routines are optional and allows for overriding one of them, while keeping the default behavior of the other.

 By providing several MCODE functions, bind them on a custom keyboard